SystemFw/blog/content/staging/paxos-failures.md

-messages like `cannotAccept` as a basic optimisation, but here we'll just avoid replying in that case, which lets us model all the non-success cases as timeouts, since we need timeouts to deal with crashes and message loss anyway.
+messages like `cannotAccept` as a basic optimisation, but here we'll just avoid replying in that case, which lets us model all the non-success cases as timeouts, since we need timeouts to deal with explosions and message loss anyway.

 A write can be attempted at any time, even when another attempt is in progress, by the same writer or by another writer.
 The algorithm is